 On your clothes there is a tag that gives you care instructions, such as how to wash your garment.
-A Care Testimony gives you information on the efforts taken in the making of a project to nurture humans, nonhumans, and the environment.
+A Care Testimony gives you information on the care efforts taken during the making of tha game.
+Efforts that aim to nurture humans, more-than-human, and the environment.

 Permanent, Temporary, & Situational Accessibility Notes:

 - Players are encouraged to read out for those unable to currently see the instructions or cards.

 - Cards will be designed so colour is not the sole way to communicate information.
 Accessibility fonts will be tested.

 - For the Remote Play version, blind players & allies are also encouraged to check out Jonathan Mosen’s “Meet Me Accessibly: A Guide to Zoom Cloud Meetings from a Blindness Perspective”]

 - If movement is limited, players are encouraged to keep to only gathering objects within reach, and/or other players can gather objects on their behalf.

 - At present, all players will need to hear their fellow players.

 I employ a “Many-Worlds Design” approach, in which multiplicity of people and choice is critical to the design.

 - Thwarting Colonialist & Settler Thinking: No colonialist and settler verbs (such as extract, take, break-in…).
 The host decides what areas of their house players are welcome to play in.
 All Objects are returned after use, with an optional thank you ritual.